Tsar/async_openai_requests/README.md

 ## Example

-This code will print respone to question "How to build a house?" by parts as soon as they are generated:
+This code will print respone to question "_How to build a house?_" by parts as soon as they are generated:

 ```python
 import asyncio